nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 3b1.
 SOCket sorts the list by name and shows the sorted list of contacts

      Use case ends

+**Use case: UC05 Find contact(s)**

+**MSS**

+1. User request to find a contact with the given keywords and tags
+2. SOCket shows a list of contacts that contains any of the given keyword and any of the given tags

+    Use case ends.

+**Extensions**

+*  1a.
+No contact matches any of the given keyword and any of the given tag
+  * 1a1.
+SOCket shows an empty list of contacts

+    Use case ends.

 **Use case: UC07 List contacts**

 **MSS**